 Since June, however, Facebook has added 5 new roles that will make your life MUCH more easier.
-This article is going through these roles, to clarify what they can do for you, but also what they can’t do (and when you will still need a 3rd party Facebook Page management application).
+This article is going through these roles, to clarify what they can do for you, but also what they can’t do (and when you will still need a 3rd party Facebook Page management software).

 Let’s start with the Manager role.
 The old “Admin” is now the Manager, or you can think of this person as the “Master Admin” of the page with all the same rights as before.

 Content Creators have the same rights with two big exceptions.
 First, they cannot name or ban other Admins.
 Second, they cannot delete the page (Whew!).